Pitch To Us

 • If you have relevant images (less than 2MB), send them when submitting the article after pitch approval.

-• Your piece must be submitted within 10 days of pitch approval, except for trend pieces that may require a faster response.
+• Your piece must be submitted by the last week of every month, except for trend pieces that may require a faster response.

 Guidelines for Each Category